Linux

 don't like Microsoft's domination of the computer industry and the

-risk is that if everyone uses the same software, harmful programs like computer
+risk of everyone using the same operating system is that harmful programs like computer

 viruses and "worms" can spread more easily.
 Apart from that, not